diegojromerolopez/log-tasks/README.md

 ## Tasks

-**Move your current working directory to the root directory of this project**, i.e. the root directory of this repository (where this README.md file resides).
+**Move to the root directory of this project**, i.e. the root directory of this repository should be your current working directory.

 Note that running the scripts without parameters show how to use them.